Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 check-raise—to raise another player’s bet after initially checking (see raise).

-chips—tokens purchased by players for use for placing bets.
+chips—tokens purchased by players for use in placing bets.

 community cards—the five cards placed face-up in the center of the table, and used by all the players to form their hands (see board).